 Cannabis is notoriously greedy when it comes to nutrient intake.
 Whether it’s Calcium, Potassium, or Sulphur – your plants want to strip your soil of all the nutrients it has.
 How can you combat this?
 It is important to make sure that the nutrients in your soil are replenished regularly.

 By making sure you maintain the health levels of your soil, you can eliminate the need to need to restore it when you go to reuse it.
 If you take care of your soil properly, then it should maintain a good level of health.
 Read on to find out how to keep your soil healthy.

 Adding organic matter to your soil is very important to maintaining the health levels of your soil.
 If you are able to keep a compost pile, that will really help with maintaining the levels of organic matter in your soil.
 Your cannabis plant will thank you for this.
 Your plants need this organic material in order to properly grow.

 Your marijuana plants need certain nutrients in order to grow and be healthy.
-Nitrogen, phosphorus, potassium come from fertilizer and organic matter; phosphorus and potassium also come from weathering of soil particles.
+Nitrogen, phosphorus, and potassium come from fertilizer and organic matter; phosphorus and potassium also come from weathering of soil particles.
 Adding organic matter to the soil will replenish these nutrients.

-Adding Air and Water
+Adding air and water

 We all know that plants need water to survive.
-Like with all living things, water is one of the main building blocks of life.
+Like all living things, water is one of the main building blocks of life.
 Your cannabis plant is no different.
 It requires water.
 But did you know that your soil requires air and water too?